Orange County Grandparents’ Rights Attorneys

 - One of the parents in involuntarily institutionalized or is incarcerated

-Because grandparents’ rights cases are often complicated, anyone thinking of pursuing visitation rights in a grandchild should speak to an attorney as soon as possible.
+Because grandparents’ rights cases are often complicated, anyone thinking of pursuing visitation rights related to a grandchild should speak to an attorney as soon as possible.

 “I came to Jordan Nefulda very distraught and sad when I began my divorce in 2009.
 Jordan listened to me and helped me understand what was ahead as I began my divorce, child custody battle, and protecting my own personal assets.
 Dealing with an aggressive and angry ex-partner was very hard on me, but Jordan always helped me stay focused and he made it clear that his goal was to protect me and my kids from any danger or harm.
 I am so grateful that I found Jordan.
 My kids felt safe with him helping us and they were always welcomed in his office.
 I always knew that Jordan would call me back anytime I needed him.
 He was always there for me and he seemed to know how to give peace and comfort.
 Even while he was away from the office, he called me to check in and update me on any news during very stressful times.
 I have a tremendous amount of faith in Jordan Nefulda and Shakeb Razai.
 They are very knowledgeable in family law and take great care of their clients.
 I am in a good place today because of the help I received from Razai & Nefulda.
 I will continue to refer this firm to anyone who needs good, honest and reliable help with any family law matter.”S.B.